shembu/pdsnd_github/README.md

 new_york_city.csv chicago.csv washington.csv

 ### Credits
-Thank you to Udacity for providing an opportunity the Project!
+Thank you to Udacity for providing for submitting a Project